|

 Was this review helpful to you?

-problem solving in endodontics, October 28, 2007
+5.0 out of 5 stars. problem solving in endodontics, October 28, 2007

 By Usman S. Fazli

 this book is excellent.
 It very nicely describes very common daily clinical problems that are encountered in endodontics. not only are the solutions given in excellent details and illustrations through radiographs, there are nut shell summaries that are included for quick references.
 Overall the book is interesting to read and comprehensive in covering all areas of endodontics. the diagnostic challenges are written with brilliance.
-I do a lot of endodontics and having this book was worth every cent I payed.

 4 of 4 people found the above review helpful.